danielgtaylor/injectobot/README.md

 npm install -g injectobot
 ```

+Examples throughout this document use [HTTPie](https://github.com/jkbr/httpie), which you can install via `pip install httpie`.

 Once installed, it can be run via the `injectobot` command, which requires `sudo` in order to create the plugin chroot jails.
 Unless a `--host` is passed, it will not connect to an IRC channel and instead will dump all messages to the terminal, which is useful for testing plugins locally.

 ```bash